Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 2. do while.

-As you just saw, if the conditional expression controlling a while loop is initially false, then the body of the loop will not be executed at all.
-However, sometimes it is desirable to execute the body of a loop at least once, even if the conditional expression is false to begin with.
-In other words, there are times when you would like to test the termination expression at the end of the loop rather than at the beginning.
-Fortunately, Java supplies a loop that does just that: the do-while.
 The do-while loop always executes its body at least once, because its conditional expression is at the bottom of the loop.
-Condition must be a Boolean expression.
+The conditional must be a Boolean or boolean expression.

 ![do-while-diagram.png](images/do-while-diagram.png)